South Korea reports 271 new COVID-19 cases as tighter curbs to take effect

 “Things have been bad enough since we opened early this year, but now I’m seriously considering launching delivery services because you never know when it will ever end,” said Kim Chang-hwan, 37, who runs a small cafe in eastern Seoul.

+“It’s a substantial risk factor in terms of transmissibility because those in their 20-30s are much exposed to restaurants, cafes, small gatherings, schools, private academies and so on,” she told a briefing, urging non-essential meetings and trips be cancelled.

+The city said it has formed a team to ramp up anti-virus efforts ahead of the college exam, for which some 490,000 students across the country have applied, including installing nearly two dozen test sites for confirmed patients and those under self-quarantine.

-South Korea has been a coronavirus success story after tackling the first major epidemic outside China without major disruption, thanks to an aggressive tracing, testing and quarantine campaign.
+South Korea has been a coronavirus success story after tackling the first major epidemic outside China without major disruptions, thanks to an aggressive tracing, testing and quarantine campaign.

 But it continues to grapple with persistent cluster infections from offices, churches, nursing homes and small gatherings, prompting authorities last week to declare the country was fighting a third wave of infection.